-2 so far perfected that a good-faith purchaser of the asset from the debtor against whomwhich 3 applicable law permits the transfer to be perfected cannot acquire an interest in the asset that is 4 superior to the interest of the transferee; and 5 (ii) with respect to an asset that is not real property or that is a fixture, when the 6 transfer is so far perfected that a creditor on a simple contract cannot acquire a judicial lien 7 otherwise than under this [Act] that is superior to the interest of the transferee; 8 (2) if applicable law permits the transfer to be perfected as provided in paragraph (1) and 9 the transfer is not so perfected before the commencement of an action for relief under this [Act], 10 the transfer is deemed made immediately before the commencement of the action; 11 (3) if applicable law does not permit the transfer to be perfected as provided in 12 paragraph (1), the transfer is made when it becomes effective between the debtor and the 13 transferee; 14 (4) a transfer is not made until the debtor has acquired rights in the asset transferred; 15 (5) an obligation is incurred: 16 (i) if oral, when it becomes effective between the parties; or 17 (ii) otherwiseif evidenced by a record, when the record evidencing the obligation, 18 signed by the obligor, is delivered to or for the benefit of the obligee.
-19 Official Comment 20 21 22 23 24 25 26 27 28 (1) One of the uncertainties in the law governing the avoidance of transfers and obligations of the nature governed by this Act is the difficulty of determining when the cause of action arises.
+- (ii) with respect to an asset that is not real property or that is a fixture, when the transfer is so far perfected that a creditor on a simple contract cannot acquire a judicial lien otherwise than under this [Act] that is superior to the interest of the transferee; - (2) if applicable law permits the transfer to be perfected as provided in paragraph (1) and the transfer is not so perfected before the commencement of an action for relief under this [Act], the transfer is deemed made immediately before the commencement of the action; - (3) if applicable law does not permit the transfer to be perfected as provided in paragraph (1), the transfer is made when it becomes effective between the debtor and the transferee; - (4) a transfer is not made until the debtor has acquired rights in the asset transferred; and - (5) an obligation is incurred: - (i) if oral, when it becomes effective between the parties; or - (ii) if evidenced by a record, when the record signed by the obligor is delivered to or for the benefit of the obligee.

+1. One of the uncertainties in the law governing the avoidance of transfers and obligations of the nature governed by this Act is the time at which the cause of action arises.
 Section 6 clarifies that point in time.
-For transfers of real estate, paragraph (1)(i) fixes the time as the date of perfection against a good-faith purchaser from the transferor.
+For transfers of real property other than a fixture, paragraph (1)(i) fixes the time as the date of perfection against a good-faith purchaser from the transferor.
 For transfers of fixtures and assets constituting personalty, paragraph (1)(ii) fixes the time as the date of perfection against a judicial lien creditor not asserting rights under this Act.
 Perfection under paragraph (1) typically is effected by notice-filing, recordation, or delivery of unequivocal possession.
-See LLC C. 88 9-310, 9-313 (2014) (security interest in personal property generally the interest of a seller or purchaser under a contract for the sale of the asset, when the transfer is is perfected by notice-filing or delivery of possession to transferee); 4 American Law of Property §§ 17.10-17.12 (1952) (recordation of transfer or delivery of possession to grantee required for perfection against bona fide purchaser from grantor).
+See U.C.C. §§ 9-310, 9-313 (2014) (security interest in personal property generally is perfected by notice-filing or delivery of possession to transferee); 4 American Law of Property §§ 17.10-17.12 (1952) (recordation of transfer or delivery of possession to grantee required for perfection against bona fide purchaser from grantor).
 The provision for postponing the time a transfer is made until its perfection is an adaptation of Bankruptcy Code § 548(d)(1) (1984).
-When no steps are taken to perfect a transfer that applicable law permits to be perfected, the transfer is deemed by paragraph (2) to be perfected immediately before the filing of an action to avoid it; without such a provision to cover that eventuality, an unperfected transfer would arguably would be immune to attack.
-Some transfers-e.g., an assignment of a bank account, in a consumer transaction, or execution of a marital or premarital agreement for the disposition of property owned by the parties to the agreement-may not be amenable to perfection as against a bona fide purchaser or judicial lien creditor.
-When a transfer ismay not perfectible perfected as provided in paragraph (1), paragraph (3) provides that the transfer occurs for the purpose of this Act when the transferor effectively parts with an interest in the asset as provided in § 1(16) supra.
+When no steps are taken to perfect a transfer that applicable law permits to be perfected, the transfer is deemed by paragraph (2) to be perfected immediately before the filing of an action to avoid it; without such a provision to cover that eventuality, an unperfected transfer arguably would be immune to attack.
+Some transfers may not be amenable to perfection as against a bona fide purchaser or judicial lien creditor.
+In the event that a transfer may not be perfected as provided in paragraph (1), paragraph (3) provides that the transfer occurs for the purpose of this Act when the transferor effectively parts with an interest in the asset.